Main content

 Mid Fade

-As a literal middle point between a high and low fade, you’ll get the best of both worlds with this look: plenty of hair to run your fingers through, but all the flair of a trendy cut.
+The mid fade is the literal middle point between a high and low fade.
+As such, you’ll get the best of both worlds with this look: plenty of hair to run your fingers through but all the flair of a trendy cut.

 Mid Fade With Curls